 Where the disclosure of information includes the processing of personal data a Privacy Impact Assessment may be required.

 Xoserve has considered the various tests that may be applied and considers a Privacy Impact Assessment is not required.

-This DRR is being circulated for review ahead of the DPIA being approved.
-DPIA approval is expected in advance of the May CoMC meeting where approval of this DRR will be requested.
+Two Data Protection Impact Assessments (DPIAs) were completed in preparation for this DRR, one for the API related changes in the DPM, the other for DDP.
+Extracts from both DPIAs can be found under Appendix 2.
+Xoserve’s information security team approved the DPIAs on 19th May 2020; approval evidence is available upon request.

 The tests (and answers) applied in determining whether a Privacy Impact Assessment was required were: